Logging

 Log configuration

-• Max logs: Set MAX_LOGS to control how many log lines are kept in memory (default: 1000).
+MAX_LOGSto control how many log lines are kept in memory (default: 1000).

 Best practices

-• Aggregate logs with your favorite tool (Docker, systemd, ELK, etc.) for long-term storage and analysis.
+[MYFUNC],[SERVICE]) to make logs easy to filter. - Aggregate logs with your favorite tool (Docker, systemd, ELK, etc.) for long-term storage and analysis.